 In 2011, I decided to combine my own experience with divorce, my formal training as a life coach and my more than 20 years of professional experience in human relations to add divorce coaching and emotional support to Equitable Mediation’s services.

-Why did I believe it was critical to offer complimentary divorce coaching to all of our mediation clients?
+Why did I believe it was critical to offer complimentary divorce coaching sessions to all of our mediation clients?